What are migraines?

 Can acupuncture help me?

-The medical community’s research and opinion on acupuncture is mixed and often controversial.
-However, recent research shows acupuncture to be effective in the treatment of migraines and headaches.
+Research shows acupuncture to be effective in the treatment of migraines and headaches.

 The National Institute for Health and Care Excellence (NICE) provides guidelines for the NHS on the care of patients and treatment protocols within the United Kingdom.
 NICE and the World Health Organization (WHO) recommend acupuncture in the treatment of migraines and chronic tension-type headaches.